Security solutions that balance protection and openness through thoughtful design that safeguards without compromising the public realm.

-It is important that our surroundings remain open and inclusive, and that the addition of physical security measures is integrated and proportionate to the assessed threat.
-Put simply, integrated security is when the application of HVM measures is holistic, ensuring that the level of protection is appropriate and does not compromise the aesthetics and functionality of our cityscapes (in some cases, HVM can add to these attributes).
+Integrated security is when the application of hostile vehicle mitigation (HVM) measures is holistic, ensuring that the level of protection is appropriate and doesn’t compromise the aesthetics and functionality of our cityscapes.
+In many cases, HVM can actually enhance these attributes.

 The Role of Design